ARMmbed/mbed-app-docs/docs/design_principles.md

 ## Security & Privacy

 Security is enforced by cryptographically signing resources.
-Each Envoy user identity has an associated key pair, which must form part of a certificate chain for a device to allow an action to be performed (if the device requires authentication).
+Each Envoy user identity has one or more associated key pairs, which must form part of a certificate chain for a device to allow an action to be performed (if the device requires authentication).
 Public key cryptography is preferred over shared keys.